anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Vendor services: Encompass MASA and Ownership Tracker and are used as defined in {{!RFC8995}}.
   A MASA responsible for pledges that implement BRSKI-PRM is expected to support BRSKI-PRM extensions:

-  * The default format for voucher artifacts (incl. voucher-request) is JWS-signed JSON as defined in {{I-D.ietf-anima-jws-voucher}}.
+  * The default format for voucher artifacts (including voucher-request) is JWS-signed JSON as defined in {{I-D.ietf-anima-jws-voucher}}.
   * The Agent Proximity Assertion (see {{agt_prx}}) requires additional validation steps as defined in {{masa_interaction}}.